tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

   able to drive up to 12 servros.
 See how it is done.
 - dynamic allocation of tasks.
 - use the same approach as used in Servo library to generatre better PWM.
-- other types of tasks:
+- other types of tasks that can be implemented: swipe servo
-    swipe servo
         : pin
         : min angle